mac455/melbourne-housing/README.md

 Link : (https://www.kaggle.com/datasets/anthonypino/melbourne-housing-market)

 ## Installation
-To run the code in this repository, you'll need to have the following tools and libraries installed:
+To run the code in this repository, you'll need to have the following tools installed:

-Jupyter Notebook
+Jupyter Notebook (Anaconda)
 Python 3.x

 ## Analysis